valerieniloinsigh31/FitForWork_v1/README.md

 Throughout the mtutorials for module five, we learned a lot about test driven development but it was specified also in the tutorials that this would not be expected for the project.

 <em>Manual testing:</em>
-I inserted specific text.py files in the Plans app.
-I inserted tests for the models and the views.
+I ensured to test every feature included in the app on each update and migration.
+I test the webhooks, paying heed to the status messages provided.

-Validators:
+<b>Validators:</b>

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.